Yes Minister: In popular culture

 In 2005, BBC Four launched The Thick of It, described by director Armando Iannucci as "Yes Minister meets Larry Sanders, and The Daily Telegraph called it "a Yes, Minister for the Labour years."
 The style shows many identifiable hallmarks of Yes Minister, namely the blundering politician virtually entirely dependent on those whose presentational and political nous greatly eclipse his own limited abilities.

 As an adaptation of The Thick of It, Armando Iannucci also created and directed Veep, an American political satire comedy television series.
-As the United States has a different political system from United Kingdom's parliamentary system, the show instead focuses on a fictional female Vice President of the United States and her staff.
-Both Yes, Minister and Veep feature a Prime Minister/President that is never depicted on-screen, but nevertheless highly influential in the plot; and in both series, the unseen Prime Minister/President eventually resigns, with the result that both protagonists later become the Prime Minister/President themselves.
+As the United States has a different political system from United Kingdom's parliamentary system, the show instead focuses on a fictional female vice president of the United States and her staff.
+Both Yes Minister and Veep feature a prime minister or president that is never depicted on-screen, but nevertheless highly influential in the plot; and in both series, the unseen prime minister or president eventually resigns, with the result that both protagonists later become the prime minister or President themselves.

+Legacy

 In a 2006 poll, British MPs voted Yes Minister as the greatest political comedy of all time.

 In January 2025, the British government announced that a new collection of artificial intelligence tools aimed at helping civil servants with their work would be called Humphrey, named after the Yes Minister character Sir Humphrey Appleby.